 "With augmented reality, we will be able to add value to our work and create new stories with the Moomins.
 Through these stories, we can entertain children when, for example, they are waiting for a doctor or face some form of intimidation that requires them to come up with creative solutions to allay their fears." - Chief of marketing Mehiläinen Mirella Girs.

 The AR experience

-Moomins come to life when the posters are scanned with the Arilyn app.
-From the posters, the users can explore what is found from Moomin Mamma's purse, what pearls of wisdom are hiding in Moomin Pappa's hat, what kind of adventures has Snufkin hidden inside his hat, and join Thingumy and Bob on a trip to a beach!
+Moomins come to life when the hospital visitors scan the posters with the Arilyn app.
+From the posters, the users can explore what Moomin Mamma's purse hides, what pearls of wisdom are lurking in Moomin Pappa's hat, what kind of adventures has Snufkin stored inside his hat, and join Thingumy and Bob on a trip to a beach!

 The characters are familiar to all children across Finland, and they bring comfort and support by being present at the reception or in the waiting room.

 Adding AR into the mix gives the posters an added level of interactivity and engagement, quickly taking the little viewer's mind off whatever else is to come.
 Mehiläinen also has a long-term co-operation agreement with Moomin co., as well as with Arilyn.
 Maybe this isn't the last time Moomins come to life in Mehiläinen's spaces.